Call for Submissions (General & Student)

 -

-Student competitors must be present at the poster during the designated judging time and during the morning and afternoon breaks.
+Student competitors must be present at the poster during the designated poster viewing times (morning and afternoon breaks).
 General poster presenters are encouraged but are not required to be present at their posters during the breaks.

 -